indykoning/PyPi_GrowattServer/README.md

 `api.noah_info(serial_number)` Get all information for the specified noah device e.g. configured Operation Modes, configured Battery Management charging upper & lower limit, configured System Default Output Power, Firmware Version

 `api.update_plant_settings(plant_id, changed_settings, current_settings)` Update the settings for a plant to the values specified in the dictionary, if the `current_settings` are not provided it will look them up automatically using the `get_plant_settings` function - See 'Plant settings' below for more information

+`api.update_tlx_inverter_setting(serial_number, setting_type, parameter)` Applies the provided parameter for the specified setting on the specified tlx inverter; see 'Inverter settings' below for more information.

+`api.update_tlx_inverter_time_segment(serial_number, segment_id, batt_mode, start_time, end_time, enabled)` Updates one of the 9 time segments with the specified battery mode (load, battery, grid first); see 'Inverter settings' below for more information.

 `api.update_mix_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified mix inverter; see 'Inverter settings' below for more information